goGPS-Project/goGPS_MATLAB/trunk/README.txt

    - GPS permanent station(s) broadcasting raw data in RTCM 3.x format through NTRIP protocol (at least '1002' or '1004' messages)

+   NOTE: plotting on Google Earth requires it to be installed;
+         if plotting error ellipses on Google Earth produces odd output on Windows, please switch Google Earth rendering engine to DirectX.

 3. Directory tree:
    ============